Get Resources and Statuses from FileMaker

 Overview

-Using FileMaker Tables for Resources and/or Statuses
+Using FileMaker Tables for Resources or Statuses

 Status Example: Send JSON to DayBack

-To run this example, you'll head to admin settings and create an app action with an "On Statuses Fetched" trigger like this:
+2. Create an app action with an "On Statuses Fetched" trigger like this:

 Here's the code for that action: